 International Student Visa Processing Fee (if applicable)

-Textbooks per semester (required texts)
+Textbooks per semester (required texts) and online subscriptions

 Estimated $800 per semester

 Travel costs for clinical rotations

 IAPA annual conference**

 JagTag Student ID (Mandatory)

 *non-refundable and required at the time of acceptance to secure a position in the program | applied toward the first-semester tuition